 You may choose to stay in a dormitory on the UBC campus for your one or two nights in Vancouver before you move in with your Homestay host family.

-For our summer short programs you can choose to stay in a campus dormitory (residence) at The University of British Columbia and meet other students at UBC.
+For our summer short programs students who are 19 years of age and older can choose to stay in a campus dormitory (residence) at The University of British Columbia and meet other students at UBC.

 From mid-May through mid-August only, you may choose to live in a UBC campus dormitory (subject to availability).
 In dormitories, you have the opportunity to meet both Canadian and international students and experience life on campus.
 Bed linens are provided in the dormitory, but you should bring your own towels.
 There are no cooking facilities (kitchens) available in the dormitory and the campus accommodation fees do not include meals, but there are many cafeterias and restaurants nearby.